 Can I use the eSIM in castles outside Prague?

 Yes, mobile coverage in the Czech Republic is excellent even in rural areas.
-Popular castles like Karlštejn, Český Krumlov, and Kutná Hora have good 4G signal, allowing you to share photos and search for information during your visit.
-The country's telecommunications infrastructure is very solid, and operators have prioritized coverage in tourist destinations.
-Even in forested or mountainous areas, you'll generally have at least functional 3G signal.
+Popular castles like Karlštejn, Český Krumlov, and Kutná Hora have good 4G signal, allowing you to share photos and look up information during your visit.
+The country's telecommunications infrastructure is very robust, and operators have prioritized coverage in tourist destinations.
+Even in forested or mountainous areas, you will generally have at least functional 3G signal.

 Is an eSIM better than buying a local SIM in the Czech Republic?

-For short stays (up to 2 weeks), an eSIM is more convenient: you activate it before traveling, you don't need to look for stores upon arrival, and you keep your WhatsApp number.
-Local SIMs can be more economical for long stays of over a month, but they require finding a phone store, presenting documentation, and physically changing the card.
-For typical tourism, an eSIM offers a better balance between price, convenience, and functionality.
+For short stays (up to 2 weeks), an eSIM is more convenient: you activate it before you travel, you don't need to look for stores upon arrival, and you keep your WhatsApp number.
+Local SIMs might be cheaper for longer stays of more than a month, but they require finding a phone store, presenting documentation, and physically swapping cards.
+For typical tourism, an eSIM offers a better balance of price, convenience, and functionality.

 Activate your eSIM before you leave and arrive connected from the very first moment.